Healthcare

 Our Position

-A large majority of member businesses provide healthcare as a necessary benefit, and are continuously working with their brokers and providers to continue to do so.
-This benefit remains viable as long as employers can afford to provide coverage without jeopardizing their own financial well-being.
-The association has lobbied against the HIT and the Cadillac Tax with a coalition of employer associations and businesses that succeeded in having both repealed at the end of 2019.
-The Auto Care Association, as a founding member the Partnership for Employer-Sponsored Coverage, continues to lobby for a return to the 40-hours a week definition of a full-time employee, and simplified, reduced reporting requirements.
+A large majority of member businesses provide healthcare as a necessary benefit and work continuously with their brokers and providers to keep doing so.
+That benefit only remains viable as long as employers can afford to provide coverage without jeopardizing their own financial stability.
+The Auto Care Association lobbied against the HIT and the Cadillac Tax as part of a coalition of employer associations and businesses, succeeding in getting both repealed at the end of 2019.
+As a founding member of the Partnership for Employer-Sponsored Coverage, the Association continues to lobby for a return to the 40-hour-a-week definition of a full-time employee and for simplified, reduced reporting requirements.

 How This Impacts You